Kiarashmo/Sudoku_Solver_Using_OpenCV_and_Deeplearning-ImageProcessing/README.md

 # Sudoku-Solver-OpenCV
-A Sudoku solver that uses OpenCV to detect board
+A Sudoku solver that uses OpenCV to detect the board